imvamsi/CoronaVirus-tracker/README.md

 # Corona Tracker

-Application made using react, material-ui and charts js to visualize the information about number of deaths, total cases, recovered people in every country through an interactive way of displaying data
+Application made using react, material-ui and charts js to visualize the information about number of deaths, total cases, recovered people in every country through charts